redis/redis-doc/topics/streams-intro.md

 So 99.9% of requests have a latency <= 2 milliseconds, with the outliers that remain still very close to the average.

-Adding a few millions of not acknowledged messages in the stream does not change the gist of the benchmark, with most queries still processed with very shor latency.
+Adding a few millions of not acknowledged messages in the stream does not change the gist of the benchmark, with most queries still processed with very short latency.

 A few remarks: